keylime/keylime/README.md

 The enhancement process has been implemented to provide a way to review and assess the impact(s) of significant changes to Keylime.

-## Report a Security Vulnerability
+## Security Vulnerability Management Policy

+If you would have found a security vulnerability in Keylime and would like to report, first of all: thank you.

-Please contact us directly at [security@keylime.groups.io](mailto:security@keylime.groups.io) for any bug that might impact the security of this project. **Do not** use a github issue to report any potential security bugs.
+Please contact us directly at [security@keylime.groups.io](mailto:security@keylime.groups.io) for any bug that might impact the security of this project. **Do not** use a Github issue to report any potential security bugs.

 ## Project Meetings

 We meet every Wednesday @ 15:00 UTC to 15:30.
 Anyone is welcome to join the meeting.

-The meeting is hosted in [gitter chat](https://gitter.im/keylime-project/community)
+The meeting is hosted in [CNCF chat (Slack)](https://cloud-native.slack.com/archives/C01ARE2QUTZ)

-Meeting agenda are hosted and archived in the [meetings repo](https://github.com/keylime/meetings) as github issues.
+Meeting agenda are hosted and archived in the [meetings repo](https://github.com/keylime/meetings) as Github issues.

-## First Timers Support
+## Contributing: First Timers Support

 We welcome new contributors to Keylime of any form, including those of you who maybe new to working in an open source project.

 So if you are new to open source development, don't worry, there are a myriad of ways you can get involved in our open source project.
-As a start, try exploring issues with `good first issue` label.
+As a start, try exploring issues with [`good first issue`](https://github.com/keylime/keylime/labels/good%20first%20issue) label.
-We understand that the process of creating a PR can be a barrier for new contributors.
+We understand that the process of creating a Pull Request (PR) can be a barrier for new contributors.
 These issues are reserved for new contributors like you.
-If you need any help or advice in making the PR, feel free to jump into our [gitter channel](https://gitter.im/keylime-project/community) and ask for help there.
+If you need any help or advice in making the PR, feel free to jump into our [chat room](https://cloud-native.slack.com/archives/C01ARE2QUTZ) and ask for help there.

 Your contribution is our gift to make our project even more robust.
 Check out [CONTRIBUTORS.md](https://github.com/keylime/keylime/blob/master/CONTRIBUTORS.md) to find out more about how to contribute to our project.

+Keylime uses [Semantic Versioning](https://semver.org/).
+It is recommended you also read the [RELEASE.md](RELEASE.md) file to learn more about it and familiarise yourself with simple of examples of using it.

 ## Additional Reading